wmde/wikibase-release-pipeline/development/images/wbs-tools/README.md

 ## Releases and development

 The image is published as [`wikibase/wbs-tools`](https://hub.docker.com/r/wikibase/wbs-tools) with independent `wbs-tools@X.Y.Z` release tags.
-Each WBS release selects a compatible tools major version; minor and patch tools releases within that major must remain compatible with its checkout and host scripts.
+A WBS release selects an exact compatible image in its checked-in `.wbs/version` manifest.
+Publishing WBS Tools does not change an existing WBS release until that release deliberately adopts the new image.

 See [UPDATING.md](./UPDATING.md) for development, testing, compatibility, and release guidance, and [CHANGELOG.md](./CHANGELOG.md) for released changes.